SwiftKickMobile/TLLayoutTransitioning/README.md

 Components for transitioning between UICollectionView layouts.

-##Installation

-If you're not using CocoaPods, copy the following files into your project:

-    TLTransitionLayout.h
-    TLTransitionLayout.m
-	UICollectionView+TLTransitionAnimator.h
-	UICollectionView+TLTransitionAnimator.m

 ##Overview

-TLLayoutTransitioning solves two problems with collection view layout transitions:
+TLLayoutTransitioning provides a `UICollectionViewLayoutTransition` subclass `TLLayoutTransition` and a `UICollectionView+TLTransitioning` category that together solve a couple of problems with layout transitions:

-1. The stock `UICollectionViewLayoutTransition` does not handle the content offset well, often leaving cells where you don't want them. `TLTransitionLayout` provides elegant control of the content offset relative to a specified cell or cells with Minimal, Center, Top, Left, Bottom and Right placement options.
+1. `UICollectionViewLayoutTransition` does not handle content offset well, often leaving cells where you don't want them. `TLTransitionLayout` provides elegant control of content offset with Minimal, Center, Top, Left, Bottom or Right placement options relative to one or more index paths.

-2. The `-[UICollectionView setCollectionViewLayout:animated:completion]` method of animating between layouts is flakey (cells jumping, etc.) and there are no animation options.
-TLLayoutTransitioning can animate between two layouts with duration, 30+ easing curves and content offset control.
-This is done by combining `UICollectionViewLayoutTransition` with an automated `CADisplayLink` progress driver.
+2. `-[UICollectionView setCollectionViewLayout:animated:completion]` has [serious known bugs][3] in iOS7 and does not provide any animation options.
+TLLayoutTransitioning provides a robust alternative to this API with support for animation duration, 30+ easing curves and content offset control.
+This is done by using `CADisplayLink` to drive an interactive `TLTransitionLayout` as a non-interactive animation.

 Check out the demos in the Examples workspace!

 ###TLTransitionLayout Class

-A subclass of `UICollectionViewTransitionLayout` that interpolates linearly between layouts and optionally content offsets.
-The target offset can be specified directly by setting the `toContentOffset` property.
-The `UICollectionView+TLTransitioning` category provides an API for calculating useful `toContentOffsets` relative to a specified cell or cells: Minimal, Center, Top, Left, Bottom and Right.
+`TLTransitionLayout` is a subclass of `UICollectionViewTransitionLayout` that interpolates linearly between layouts and optionally between the current content offset and a specified final offset.

+The final offset is be specified by setting the `toContentOffset` property.
+The `UICollectionView+TLTransitioning` category provides an API for calculating Minimal, Center, Top, Left, Bottom or Right offset placements relative to one or more index paths.

 The basic usage is as follows: